 Advance Durable Goods Orders

-Advance Durable Goods Orders: The U.S. Census Bureau reported that new orders for durable goods in June 2021 increased by 0.8% month on month (m/m) to $257.6M, following the 3.2% increase in May.
-The always-volatile nondefense aircraft orders, up 1000+% y/y, influenced this trend significantly.
+Advance Durable Goods Orders: The U.S. Census Bureau reported that new orders for durable goods in April 2023 increased 1.1% (m/m) to $283.0M, following the 3.3% increase in March.
+The always-volatile nondefense aircraft orders, down 13.9% y/y, influenced this trend significantly.

 The Advance Report on Durable Goods (DG) is based upon data reported from manufacturing establishments with $500 million or more in annual shipments.
 Units may be divisions of diversified large companies, large homogenous companies, or single-unit manufacturers in 89 industry categories.

-Capital goods orders increased by 2.6% for the month and are up 40.0% on a y/y basis.
-Transportation orders increased by 2.1% and were up 54.1% vs. a year ago.
-Leaving out transportation business, orders increased 0.3% m/m and increased 18.0% y/y.
+Capital goods orders increased by 4.6% for the month but are up 2.7% on a y/y basis.
+Transportation orders increased by 3.7% but were up 7.5% vs. a year ago.
+Leaving out transportation business, orders was negative 0.2% m/m and increased 0.3% y/y.

-At Gerdau, we routinely monitor advance durable goods orders since it provides a good read on the current health of the U.S. manufacturing economy and its probable short-run future.
-This is one of the earliest indicators of both consumer and business demand for U.S. manufactured equipment.
+At Gerdau, we routinely monitor advance durable goods orders since it provides a good read on the current health of the US manufacturing economy and its probable short-run future.